fvilmos/gesture_detector/README.md

 11,3,/home/test/data/3
 ```

-Unneeded directoryes like "tmp" - used to store temporary images, can be commented, the label loader will skip it.
-The format is simple, first element is the UID (unique identifier), label name - edit it to whatever want to show on detections.
+Unneeded directories like "tmp" - used to store temporary images, can be commented on, the label loader will skip it.
+The format is simple, the first element is the UID (unique identifier), label name - edit it to whatever wants to show on detections.
 Last is the directory for the specific label.

 #### 3. Capture and copy files under the desired folders